adamkpickering/site-generator-v2/README.md

 # site-generator-v2

-This is a very simple static site generator that uses makepp (make's cousin that handles recursion better).
+This is a very simple static site generator that uses makepp (make's cousin that handles recursion sanely).

 ## Installation